-Among different flat roof options, a TPO membrane stands out as a high quality material that offers the best value.
+Among different flat roofs, a TPO membrane stands out as a high quality material that offers the best value.

 Proven durability, longevity, ease of maintenance and reasonable cost make it a top choice for both large and small scale building projects.